geeky33/GSoC_VJTI_Archive/README.md

 <p align="center">
     <img src="./assets/gsoclogo.svg">
 </p>
-<p align="center"><b>Community archive of accepted GSoC 2025 proposals from VJTI Mumbai for reference and inspiration for fellow Juniors and New Contributors</b></p>
+<p align="center"><b>Community archive of accepted GSoC proposals from VJTI Mumbai for reference and inspiration for fellow Juniors and New Contributors.
+Feel free to reach out us for any queries.
+Here to document and create an impacful legacy for Open Source in VJTI</b></p>

 > **Note**: This README is automatically updated!
 The proposal count, organization list, and contributors are maintained by GitHub Actions whenever new proposals are added or PRs are merged.
 # GSoC Proposal Collection